 - Easy to clean.

-- Customer service not helpful.
+- Customer service is not helpful.

 Best Value: RentACoop Chick Brooder Heating Plate

 The RentACoop Chick Brooder Heating Plate is easy to setup, clean and operate.
-This plate is suitable for up to 10 chicks and will keep them warm and toast.
+This plate is suitable for up to 10 chicks and will keep them warm and toasty.
 It is height adjustable so can be used with your chicks from week 1 all the way through to week 8.
-The product has the UL seal of approval and the other positives included the 6ft attached power cord, automatic heat control and adjustable height settings.
+The product has the UL seal of approval and the other positives include the 6ft attached power cord, automatic heat control and adjustable height settings.

 - Automatic heat control.

 - Very simple set up and easy to use.

 - 25 different adjustable height settings.